[ Not to be confused with Trostyanets' located outside of Sub-Carpathia Ukraine. ]

 ~ Introduction ~

 ( Click the arrow in the buttons below for pronunciation. )

-Trostyanets' is located about 11 miles NE of Rakhiv (Rahó).
+Trostyanets' is located about eleven miles northeast of Rakhiv (Rahó).

 Jews probably settled in Trostyanets' in the late 18th century.

 By 1921, during the Czechoslovakian period, a number of Jews were engaged in agriculture, while others were involved in the trades and commerce.

 With the Hungarian occupation of Trostyanets' in March, 1939, Jews were persecuted and pushed out of their occupations.
 In 1940-41, Jews from Trostyanets' were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.